The Geometry of some Fibonacci Identities in the Hosoya Triangle: Properties of the Pascal triangle that extend to the Hosoya triangle

 In this section we extend a few properties from the Pascal triangle to the Hosoya triangle.
 These properties of the Pascal triangle may be found in \cite{Green}.

-If we construct an oblique (backslash) ladder with horizontal rungs of length two (see Figure\ref{ConfigurationGeneralizedFibonacci}), then the ladder gives rise to generalized Fibonacci numbers.
+If we construct an oblique (backslash) ladder with horizontal rungs of length two (see Figure \ref{ConfigurationGeneralizedFibonacci}), then the ladder gives rise to generalized Fibonacci numbers.
 Thus, adding the two points of each rung of the ladder gives rise to a sequence of second order which is a generalized Fibonacci sequence.
 Recall that the generalized Fibonacci sequence is given by $G_n=G_{n-1}+G_{n-2}$ with $G_1=a$ and $G_2=b$.
-Here we note that $a$ and $b$ are the points in the first rung of the oblique ladder, (see Figure\ref{ConfigurationGeneralizedFibonacci}).
+Here we note that $a$ and $b$ are the points in the first rung of the oblique ladder, (see Figure \ref{ConfigurationGeneralizedFibonacci}).
 In particular, $a$ and $b$ are consecutive Fibonacci numbers with $a>b$.
 Some of the ladders give rise to certain sequences found in Sloane \cite{sloane}.
 In particular, with $a=1$ and $b=1$ we obtain the Fibonacci number sequence \seqnum{A000045}.
 If $a=2$ and $b=1$, we obtain the Lucas number sequence \seqnum{A000032}.
-With $a=3$, $b=2$, we obtain sequence \seqnum{A013655} which is a sequence where each term is obtained by adding a Fibonacci and a Lucas number.
+If $a=3$, $b=2$, we obtain sequence \seqnum{A013655} which is a sequence where each term is obtained by adding a Fibonacci and a Lucas number.
 The sequence \seqnum{A206610} is obtained with $a=13$ and $b=8$.

-If we consider two consecutive rungs of an oblique ladder --that has horizontal rungs-- we obtain a \emph{rhombus property} (see Figure \ref{Tsticks}(b)).
-This property is an extension of a similar property found in Pascal's triangle (see \cite{Green}).

-Let us take two consecutive rungs of the ladder, for example the $(2n-1)$-th and $(2n)$-th rungs.
-Then, differences of a cross multiplication is always a constant.
-In reality, the cross multiplication is the determinant of the numbers present in the rungs of the oblique ladder (see Figure \ref{Tsticks}(b)).
-In particular, here the determinant is the product of consecutive Fibonacci numbers.
+If we consider two consecutive rungs of an oblique ladder ---that has horizontal rungs--- we obtain a \emph{rhombus property} (see Figure \ref{Tsticks}(b)).
+This property is an extension of a similar property found in the Pascal triangle (see \cite{Green}).
+Thus, the rhombus property states that the differences of a cross multiplication is always a point of the triangle.
+That is, the cross multiplication is the determinant of the numbers present in the rungs of the oblique ladder (see Figure \ref{Tsticks}(b)).
+Formally we have this proposition.